-FASD can happen to anyone, regardless of race, ethnicity, or socioeconomic status.
+FASD can happen to anyone, regardless of where they live, race, and income.

 Did you know that FASD is a full body disorder?

 When a developing baby is exposed to alcohol, the resulting damage to the brain and body are permanent and may lead to life-long impairments.

 “People can’t see it physically because it affects the brain.
 They see me as impatient and frustrated … somebody that needs more assistance than the average person who has no disabilities.
 I see myself as someone trying to break the stereotype of someone with a developmental disability and to show the world that just because you have a disability doesn’t mean there should be limits to what you can and can’t do.”

 Our program provides community capacity development across multiple sectors of service providers and service navigation for individuals with FASD and families.

 We build capacity at existing agencies in the regions of Ottawa, Prescott Russel, and Stormont, Dundas & Glengarry to understand and address the unique needs of the FASD population through high level training workshops in sectors including health, mental health, justice, education, housing, employment and social work.